 When using Probiotic supplements, it is important to make sure the strains used are both effective for the problem or situation you are dealing with, and also safe:

-2 – Probiotics for Immune System and Overall Health
+1 – Probiotics for Gut Health, Immune System and Overall Health

 Considering that 70% of the immune system resides in the gut, maintaining a healthy balance between the good and bad bacteria in your gut is essential for a strong immune system.
 Probiotics are the “good” bacteria that help your body fight the “bad” bacteria as well as other harmful organisms such as candida, parasites, and viruses.